NixOS/nix/doc/manual/src/release-notes/rl-next.md

 # Release X.Y (202?-??-??)

-- Two new builtin functions, [`builtins.parseFlakeRef`](@docroot@/language/builtins.md#builtins-parseFlakeRef)
+- A pair of builtin functions, [`builtins.parseFlakeRef`](@docroot@/language/builtins.md#builtins-parseFlakeRef) and [`builtins.flakeRefToString`](@docroot@/language/builtins.md#builtins-flakeRefToString),
-  and
-  [`builtins.flakeRefToString`](@docroot@/language/builtins.md#builtins-flakeRefToString),
-  have been added.
+  has been added.
   These functions are useful for converting between flake references encoded as attribute sets and URLs.

 - Function introspection in the language has been extended to allow more compatibility logic to be written.